Dimers on Riemann surfaces I: Temperleyan forests: Background and setup

-From now on we assume, unless otherwise explicitly stated, that we are only dealing with these cases.
-We also recall here the classical \textbf{Riemann uniformisation theorem}: $M$ is conformally equivalent to $\tilde M / F$ where $F$ is a discrete subgroup of the M\"obius group.
+{ Recall further that in each of the three cases (elliptic, parabolic, hyperbolic), $\tilde M$ can be endowed with a metric (compatible with the complex structure) of constant Gaussian curvature equal to $1,0$ and $-1$ respectively.
+Furthermore, there is a subgroup $F$ of conformal automorphisms on $\tilde M$ acting properly discontinuously and freely -- i.e., without fixed points -- (see, e.g., \cite[Section 2.4]{Jost} for definitions), such that $p$ descends to a conformal equivalence between $\tilde M/F$ and $M$.
+Put it more simply, $F$ is a discrete subgroup of the corresponding set of M\"obius transformations describing the conformal automorphisms of $\tilde M$, and $M$ is conformally equivalent to $\tilde M /F$ (i.e., to either $\hat \C / F$, $\C/F$ or $\D/F$).

 In case of the torus, this discrete subgroup is isomorphic to $\Z^2$ and the generators specify translations in the two directions of the torus.
-In the hyperbolic case, this class of subgroups is much bigger and are known as Fuchsian groups (see e.g. \cite{donaldson2011riemann} and \cref{app:spine}).
+In the hyperbolic case, this class of subgroups is much bigger and are known as \textbf{Fuchsian groups} (see e.g. \cite{donaldson2011riemann} for a general account).
+This particular representation of a hyperbolic Riemann surface, sometimes called a Fuschian model, will be particularly convenient because it allows us to describe the scaling limits of Temperleryan or cycle rooted spanning forests \emph{in the universal cover}, rather than on the surface itself.
+This will allow us to import directly a number of the ideas and result from \cite{BLR16} on the simply connected case.

-Let $p: \tilde M \to M$ be the covering map associated with the Riemann uniformisation theorem.
-That is, in the hyperbolic case, we write $M = \D/F$ and $p:\D \to M$ is the canonical projection which is then conformal.
-In the case of the torus, $p: \C \to M$ is the standard projection from the plane onto the torus and is also conformal.
-We recall here that the covering map acts discretely, in the sense that for every $z \in M$, there exists a neighbourhood $N$ containing $z$ so that $p$ is injective in every component of $p^{-1}(N)$.

-We will require the graphs we are working with to be embedded on $M$ in a way that preserve its topology and geometry.
-Essentially the topological conditions will be that edges cannot not cross, all interior faces must be homeomorphic to discs and the boundary of the manifold must correspond to simple loops on the graph.
-However we defer a precise discussion of the details to \cref{SS:tempgraph,sec:setup} as they also depend on the details of the generalised Temperley bijection.